kubesail/pibox-framebuffer/README.md

 ## Writing arbitrary text

-You can make a script write arbitrary text such as a script output to the PiBox screen
+You can make requests to the framebuffer service to write arbitrary text.
+An example of this would be writing the output of a script to the PiBox screen:

 ```bash
 #!/bin/bash